Tan-Thai/Trailrunner-Proj-TDD/TDD-Diary.md

 having 2 conditions over it being the first ever session or not, and the fact that it needs to make use of "days since the previous session" for the formula.
 This means that you can't just send in a single session but now needs either 2 latest sessions to calculate the days between, or send in the whole handler and extract the 2 latest sessions.

+*Extended break between previous text and following (about 18h)*

+The calculation between the "days since previous session" was the most troublesome to write tests for and code up.
+The rest were on an acceptable level and got sorted quite fast.
+I do think I need more practice to *not* think about each individual code and just work with the logic of input/output.
+I consider calculator to be complete for now though, there are places I can improve or make better.
+But I would like to get a proper MVP before refactoring something that already works.

+### Main

+### User